-The courses of the English Studies major incorporate a variety of teaching and learning methods, including formal lectures, seminars, small group tutorials, workshops, and online learning.
-They are mostly assessed by coursework, including oral presentations, in-class tests and quizzes, essays on research projects and portfolios.
+The courses of the English Studies programme incorporate a variety of teaching and learning methods, including formal lectures, seminars, small group tutorials, workshops, and online learning.
+They are mostly assessed by coursework, including oral presentations, in-class tests and quizzes, essays and research projects and portfolios.
 They are designed to provide students with skills of accurate and historically sensitive analysis, critical reading and thinking, and clear and coherent argument in both writing and speaking.

-Students are encouraged to discuss their study plans and course selections with their Academic Advisers or any teacher in the School of English.
+Students are encouraged to discuss their study plans and course selections with the UG Coordinator, their Academic Advisers, or any teachers in the English Studies programme.